 Don’t misconstrue this as promoting multi-piece rods, however.
 While multi-piece rods are easier to transport and store and are more universal, they achieve this at the price of functionality.
 Simply put, multi-piece rods are terrible.
 They do get the job done, but I hate using them.

-The Best Gun Cleaning Rods on the Market
+The Best Gun Cleaning Rods on the Market in 2023

 Best Carbon Fiber Cleaning Rod: